mparker2/rio-segment/README.md

 # Rasterio Segmentation plugin

-`rasterio` plugin using `scikit-image` to segment a raster or set of rasters.
+`rasterio` plugin using `scikit-image` to segment a raster or set of **overlapping** rasters.
 Also allows segmentation to be informed by existing shapefiles (e.g.  ordnance survey data).

 ## Dependencies: